 - Documentation and Coding Tips

 The ongoing CMS reviews of CPT code pairs billed together 75% of the time continue to bundle services into one CPT code.
-The following somatic nerve injection codes will have imaging guidance bundled into the surgical component code, no longer separately billable, as of January 1, 2023.
+The following somatic nerve injection codes will have imaging guidance bundled into the surgical component codes, no longer separately billable, as of January 1, 2023.